Asora7/holidaze/README.md

 # Holidaze Front-End Application

 This repository contains the source code for the Holidaze accommodation booking application front-end.
-The application is built with React, TypeScript, and Tailwind CSS, and interacts with the official Holidaze API.
+The application is built with React, TypeScript, and Bootstrap, and interacts with the official Holidaze API.

 ---